codepso/rn-rad/README.md

 ## Packages
 - React Native 0.6.1+
 - React Navigation 5+
-- React Native Paper 3.10+
+- React Native Paper 3.10+/4
 - Vector Icons 6
 - Redux
 - Yup
 - Formik
+- React Native Localize
+- i18n js
 ## License
 The React RAD is licensed under the terms of the GPL Open Source license and is available for free.